For 1st through 8th graders, the Great Glen BKL* Club is a weekly program that emphasizes the fun of skiing as well as learning skills.

 - Optional participation in the New England BKL Festival

 Back for a third year:

 Performance Skills Workshops for 7th and 8th graders.
-Coaching by 1984 Olympian and Ski School Director Sue Wemyss and/or Leah Hart, NCAA nordic ski competitor and our new assistant coach, these workshops are for those older members of the Club who are interested in more focused technical learning.
-Sundays January 5th and 19th and February 2nd and 9th.
-2:30 – 3:30 pm, (follows whole group session).
+Coaching by 1984 Olympian and Ski School Director Sue Wemyss, these workshops are for those older members of the Club who are interested in more focused technical learning.
+2015 Dates: TBD, 4 Sundays 2:30 – 3:30 pm, (follows whole group session).
 Additional cost: TBD.

-The festival is on February 22 and 23.
+The festival is on March 7 & 8.
 Club members are encouraged to sign up and attend this great children’s ski event of the winter, which includes both races and non competitive activities.